 Another key part of what Lifeboost is trying to achieve is delicious coffee that is as healthy as it can be for the body.
 This comes out in their 100% organic policy and also in their intentional effort to keep their coffee free of mycotoxins and low acidity.

 A large part of Lifeboost’s marketing strategy is that their coffee is in their own words “Helping you achieve the healthiest, tastiest cup of coffee possible.”
 Low acidity is a technical way of talking about the pH content in coffee.
 While acidity in itself is not a bad thing, some people with gastric problems respond negatively to the acidity in coffee or other products.
-Being low acidity Lifeboost coffee is great for people who are sensitive to acidity and/or those who are lactose intolerant or Coeliac.
+Lifeboost low acid coffee is great for people who are sensitive to acidity and/or those who are lactose intolerant or Coeliac.

 So while all coffee has a wide range of health benefits, Lifeboost intentionally seeks to grow and harvest their beans in such a way as to negate some of the possible negative health issues around coffee.